Recollections of September 11, 2001

 “Fear not.”
 It is the command most repeated in scripture.
 “Fear not.”
 We need to be reminded on an almost daily basis.
 God knows you.
 God cares for you.
 God is capable of protecting and providing.

 Five years after I left Wheaton College I married an Army Special Forces officer.
-Later I began to struggle with mini panic attacks.
+A couple of years later I began to struggle with mini panic attacks.
 I was deluged with fears that I would lose my husband.
-Every parachute jump, every deployment to another country, every late night phone call raised my stress level.
+Every parachute jump, every last minute deployment to an unknown location, every late night phone call raised my stress level.
+Officers in uniform rang my doorbell at Ft.
+Campbell one afternoon, looking for someone else while doing a death notification.
+I about fainted.

 I was grateful for lessons learned earlier that year about fighting fear-inducing lies with truth.
 I found peace.
 I also learned that God does not always spare us from harm or loss, but He is good and faithful through it all.
 The truths of God’s character are timeless, and they have kept us sane through many dangers, toils, and snares.

-My 10 month old daughter and I welcomed him home with open arms that night, and I hated it when he went back to work the next morning while the Pentagon was still burning.
+My 10 month old daughter and I welcomed him home with open arms that night.
+I hated it when he went back to work at 5AM the next morning while the Pentagon was still burning.
 “We’re going to war,” he said and I was reminded to never take for granted something as simple as a husband coming home from work.